Doug Tracht

-Doug Tracht is a former American radio, television, and movie personality, nicknamed "The Greaseman."
-A shock jock, he was criticized repeatedly during his career for racist remarks.
+Doug Tracht (born August 1, 1950) is a former American radio, television, and movie personality, nicknamed "The Greaseman".
+A shock jock, on multiple occasions he drew substantial backlash for making racist jokes on the air.

 Early life and education

-Tracht was born and grew up in the South Bronx with his younger sister, Diana, and parents, Alfred and Gertrude Tracht.
+Tracht was born on August 1, 1950, and grew up in the South Bronx with his younger sister, Diana, and parents, Alfred and Gertrude Tracht.
 His father was a native New Yorker, who sold dental supplies; his mother was a Lutheran immigrant from Germany who stayed home to raise her two children until they were in high school, then became an educator.

 Tracht attended DeWitt Clinton High School, graduating in 1968.
 He majored in broadcasting at Ithaca College and landed a job at the college radio station.
 Tracht got a job at WTKO, a low-power top-40 station in Ithaca.
 The following year, he had moved up to night DJ at a larger station, WENE, in Binghamton, New York.
 Tracht graduated from Ithaca College in 1972 and married Marie Massara, who was the sales secretary at WENE.

 Nickname

-The Greaseman pseudonym originated while he was in college.
-"In those days of top 40, everybody who was on the radio was 'cookin'; cookin' with the Temptations, cookin' Four Tops, that kind of thing.
+The Greaseman pseudonym originated while Tracht was in college:

+In those days of top 40, everybody who was on the radio was 'cookin'; cookin' with the Temptations, cookin' Four Tops, that kind of thing.
 Which meant they were really rockin'.
 One day I said I was cookin' with heavy grease.
 It was my way of saying I was out-cookin' the other guys.
-I said it enough times, so one day one of the other deejays referred to me as the Greaseman."
+I said it enough times, so one day one of the other deejays referred to me as the Greaseman.

-His radio name had previously been Dougie T.
+Tracht's radio name had previously been Dougie T.